mohms/dtVintageLenses/README.md

 *No changes* are written to the RAW files, everything happens just in darktables database.
 Database entries for all other files remain unchanged.

+Tested on Linux with darktable v3.0.2

+**You still might want to back up the `library.db` file**

+### WIP ###
 Exported images lack lens info, currently working on a script using embedded tags in the exported image to add the proper lens info after exporting.

-## CLOSE DARKTABLE BEFORE USING THIS SCRIPT ##